nsaha3827-netizen/Customer-Segmentation-Using-RFM-Analysis-/README.md

-# Customer-Segmentation-Using-RFM-Analysis-
 # 📊 Customer Segmentation using RFM Analysis (Python)

 ## 🚀 Project Overview

-This project performs **RFM (Recency, Frequency, Monetary) analysis** on a real-world e-commerce dataset to segment customers based on their purchasing behavior.
+This project performs **RFM (Recency, Frequency, Monetary) analysis** on an e-commerce dataset to segment customers based on purchasing behavior using a **3-tier scoring model (1–3 scale)**.

-The goal is to help businesses identify:

-* High-value customers
-* Loyal customers
-* At-risk customers
-* Low-engagement customers
+The objective is to identify customer value groups and support better marketing and retention strategies.

 ---